 If you have any questions on how to make a garage accident claim after reading through the guide, please feel free to contact us at Accident Claims UK and we will endeavour to help you with your enquiry.

-Accidents involving mechanics could happen in a variety of different ways.
+Accidents involving mechanics or approved repairers could happen in a variety of different ways.
 Incidents involving visitors to the garage are perhaps fewer but do still happen.
 Common accidents in a garage involve slip, trip or falling over spillages such as oil and brake fluid, or tripping over tools, equipment, or car parts left lying around for example.
 Other accidents may involve the use of faulty machinery, incorrect use of machinery, lifting and handling accidents, or accidents involving the use of lifting equipment and so on.
 A variety of injuries could result in some being serious with long-lasting effects.
 Injuries that could be inflicted in a motor repair accident may include the following:

 - Cuts and lacerations